heisz/nginx-session/CONFIG.md

 > Syntax: **session_form_parameter** [_name_];
 > Default: depends on context
-> Context: TBD (main, http, server, location, if)
+> Context: main, http, server, location, if - location recommended

-While this is the highest priority directive for determination of session, it is also the least desirable due to the side effects of enabling it.
+While this is the highest priority directive for determination of session, it is also the least desirable due to the side effects of enabling it (see notes at end of this paragraph).
 If the _name_ is provided, then it will examine (when applicable) the POST/PUT www-form-urlencoded request body for the given _name_ as a potential session parameter.
-If no _name_ is specified, then this directive modifies the behaviour of the `session_parameter`, `session_bearer` and `sesssion_oauth` directives to include testing for form-encoded session values (see below for additional details).
-Note that enabling this directive will cause the nginx-session module to potentially alter the flow for the POST/PUT content (needing to resolve the entire body for large datasets) and as such should not be used indiscriminately.
+If no _name_ is specified, then this directive modifies the behaviour of the `session_parameter`, `session_bearer` and `session_oauth` directives to include testing for form-encoded session values (see below for additional details).
+Note that enabling this directive will cause the nginx-session module to potentially alter the flow for the POST/PUT content (needing to resolve the entire body for large datasets) and as such should not be used indiscriminately as it might affect downstream information consumers.

 > Syntax: **session_cookie** _name_;
 > Default: not applicable